 Chromebooks, in general, come with the attributes of traditional laptops.
 Since they are the newer version, it is obvious that they are more advanced.
 They have a faster speed, are more secure, and also support multiple users.

 Typically, Chromebooks range from 11-inches screens, but 13, 14, and even 15 or more inches versions are also on the market.
 So how do you choose?
 How much should you spend and what features are most important for your needs?

 Apple: Apple has devoted a lot of money to the look and feel of its computers.
 MacBooks feel like they are built to last.
-It’s not unusual to hear about a MacBook that’s been in heavy use for too long that’s somehow still functioning well.
-Indeed, Apple consistently ranks highly in the most reliable laptop brand survey.
+A MacBook that has been in heavy use for too long remains functioning perfectly well.
+Apple consistently ranks highly in the most reliable laptop brand survey.

 Windows: With its years of dominance in the market, most people are familiar with the layout of Windows, which can be comforting.
-The most commonly used features are the most familiar to users, which can be the main reason why they purchase Windows; the feel and the vibe.
+Windows has the most commonly used features that are the most familiar to users.
+The main reason they purchase Windows is the feel and the vibe.

 Chromebook: Because most Chromebooks are cheap, you end up having to find a middle ground in various areas, such as screen quality, speakers, and sometimes build quality.

-Apple: One word – price.
-Unless you find a deal at another electronics shop, Apple will charge you huge bucks for its least expensive current MacBook.
+Apple: Obviously – the price.
+Unless you find the best deal, Apple will charge you huge bucks for its least expensive current MacBook.